Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 Before building, it helps to understand the two types.
 (For a deeper comparison, see Claude Connectors vs Claude Apps.)

 Standard connectors expose tools that return data.
 Claude calls the tool, gets structured data back, and uses it in a text response.
-A standard connector connecting Claude to your issue tracker would let Claude look up tickets and describe them in prose.
+A standard connector linking Claude to your issue tracker would let Claude look up tickets and describe them in prose.

 Interactive connectors also include MCP App resources: React components that render UI inside the chat.
 Instead of describing a ticket in text, Claude renders your component as a visual card with status badges, assignee avatars, and action buttons.
 In the Connectors Directory, interactive connectors are marked with an “Interactive” badge.
 Figma, Canva, Asana, and Slack are all interactive connectors.